The secret to editing the work is simple: you need to become its reader instead of its writer.

 Pro Tip: If you are editing your own work, get some time away from the article before you start editing.

-Hope this editing checklist would be really handy for you to curating effective content!
+Hope this checklist will be really handy in your editing process to curate effective content!

 Do you want to revisit your content strategy based on how Marcus did it?